 Ventricular Assist Devices (VAD)

-What is a ventricular assist device (VAD)?
+What is a VAD?

 A left ventricular assist device (LVAD) helps the heart pump oxygen-rich blood to the rest of the body.
 A right ventricular assist device (RVAD) helps pump oxygen-poor blood to the lungs.
-Some patients need a device that does both.
-A VAD can be used for patients waiting for a heart transplant or for patients whose heart muscle needs to rest.
+Some children need a device that does both (BiVAD).
+Children with a single ventricle can also be supported with a VAD (SVAD).

 What’s special about VADs at Seattle Children’s?

-- Our VAD program is part of a comprehensive approach to caring for children and adolescents with complex congenital heart disease.
+- Our VAD program is part of a comprehensive approach to caring for babies, children and adolescents with advanced heart failure, whether due to congenital heart disease or cardiomyopathy.
 We offer the full spectrum of treatment, including the most advanced medical and surgical options.

 We can choose the device that's best for your child

-CentriMag centrifugal pump
+PediMag and CentriMag centrifugal pumps

 SynCardia Total Artificial Heart (TAH)